patrickmcelwee/slush-marklogic-node-wiki/Explaining-the-stack.md

 You might also be adding configuration and code to leverage [MarkLogic's features](http://docs.marklogic.com/guide/app-dev), like Alerting, and DLS.
 Or setting up an [ingest framework](http://docs.marklogic.com/guide/ingestion) that transforms and processes incoming data using for instance Triggers, CPF, or MLCP transforms.
 Depending on the needs to manipulate data at ingest or afterwards this could be an area where you will be putting in part of you effort.

-# Middle-tier
+# Middle-layer
-The Middle-tier layer is formed by an [Express](http://expressjs.com/) listener running in Node.js.
+The Middle-layer is formed by an [Express](http://expressjs.com/) listener running in Node.js.
 In this case it is very thin.
 It merely hosts the static files including the AngularJS related JavaScript and HTML templates, third-party JavaScript, styling, and images.
 Next to this it mostly serves as a proxy for REST calls to the MarkLogic back-end, handling authentication for it along the way, and potentially shielding subsets of the MarkLogic REST-api, if you would prefer not to expose all of it.

 You typically won't change this layer, unless you want to provide free access, and disable login/logout for instance.
 # Front-end